|Social Studies||3.5 (.5 = U.S. Government)|

 COLLEGE CREDITS: 8

 Prerequisite: The student must have earned a 3.0 GPA and passed the qualifying exam given by St. Norbert College.
 The exam is given in February.
-The cost of the two semesters is $375 and should be paid in September.
+The cost of the two semesters varies by year, but must be paid in full by September.
 This fee goes to the college.
 St. Norbert College determines the curriculum for these two semesters and the on-staff instructor follows the curriculum using appropriate college teaching methods.
 (First semester is English 101, a college freshman composition class.)
 Writing will be based on the reading.
 The second semester is English 150 and is an introduction to literature with concentration on the various literary genres such as poetry, novels, short fiction and drama.
 The individual colleges determine acceptance of the college credits.

 PRE‑ALGEBRA CREDIT: 1 GRADE 9